Chow groups of one-dimensional noetherian domains: Divisors and Chow groups

 Conversely, if the algorithm returns some element $\alpha \in K^*$, then the same argument as before shows that $D = \ddiv_\OO(\alpha)$ is principal.
 So the output is always correct. \end{proof}

-\begin{remark} Provided that we can compute $\Cl(\OK)$ and the conductor $\calF$ as well as factor $\calF$ into prime ideals, Theorem~\ref{main} yields an effective method to compute $\Chow(\OO)$.
-To be able to run Algorithm~\ref{AlgPrinTest}, we also need to check if a fractional ideal of $\OK$ is principal and if so, compute a generator.
+\begin{remark} Provided that we can compute $\Chow(\OK) \isom \Cl(\OK)$ and the conductor $\calF$ as well as factor $\calF$ into prime ideals, Theorem~\ref{main} yields an effective method to compute $\Chow(\OO)$.
+To be able to run Algorithm~\ref{AlgPrinTest}, we also need to check if a given divisor of $\OK$ (or equivalently a given fractional ideal of $\OK$) is principal and if so, compute a generator.
 For orders $\OO$ in a global field $K$, there are well known algorithms to solve these tasks. \end{remark}

-We end this section by recalling the definition of Picard groups and discuss the canonical homomorphism $\Pic(\OO) \to \Chow(\OO)$.

-The set of invertible fractional ideals of $\OO$ forms an abelian group $\calI(\OO)$ with the set of principal ideals as a subgroup.
-The quotient